nicolefavero/ATNLP-Fine-tuning-with-Adapters/README.md

-# Group Reimplementation Project: Transformer-Based SCAN Task
+# ATNLP-Project: Transformer-Based SCAN Task

 This repository is a reimplementation of experiments from the paper [*Generalization without Systematicity: On the Compositional Skills of Sequence-to-Sequence Recurrent Networks*](https://arxiv.org/abs/1711.00350) by Brendan Lake and Marco Baroni.
-Instead of using RNNs, GRUs, or LSTMs as in the original paper, we implement a Transformer-based model to replicate and analyze the results of Experiments 1, 2, and 3.
+Instead of using RNNs, GRUs, or LSTMs as in the original paper, we implement a Transformer-based model inspired by the architecture proposed in the groundbreaking paper [*Attention Is All You Need*](https://arxiv.org/abs/1706.03762) by Vaswani et al.

 ## Introduction
 The goal of this project is to evaluate the compositional generalization capabilities of Transformer models on the SCAN dataset.
 SCAN is a synthetic dataset that pairs commands (e.g., "walk twice and jump") with corresponding actions (e.g., "WALK WALK JUMP").
 We test the ability of our model to generalize across three key splits: